 Abstract-We develop on-line routing and wavelength assignment (RWA) algorithms for WDM bidirectional ring and torus networks with N nodes.
-The algorithms dynamically support all k-allowable traffic matrices, where k denotes an arbitrary integer vector $[k_1, k_2, ..., k_N]$, and node $i, 1 \leq i \leq N$, can transmit at most k_i wavelengths and receive at most k_i wavelengths.
+The algorithms dynamically support all k-allowable traffic matrices, where k denotes an arbitrary integer vector $[k_1, k_2, ..., k_N]$, and node i, $1 \le i \le N$, can transmit at most k_i wavelengths and receive at most k_i wavelengths.
 Both algorithms support the changing traffic in a rearrangeably nonblocking fashion.
-Our first algorithm, for a bidirectional ring, uses $\lceil (\sum{i=1}^{N} k_i)/3 \rceil$ wavelengths in each ring direction and requires at most three lightpath rearrangements per new session request regardless of the number of nodes N and the amount of traffic k.
+Our first algorithm, for a bidirectional ring, uses $\lceil (\sum{i=1}^{N} k_i)/3 \rceil$ wavelengths in each fiber and requires at most three lightpath rearrangements per new session request regardless of the number of nodes N and the amount of traffic k.
 When all the k_i 's are equal to k, the algorithm uses $\lceil kN/3 \rceil$ wavelengths, which is known to be the minimum for any off-line rearrangeably nonblocking algorithm.
-Our second algorithm, for a torus topology, is designed for the special case with all the k_i 's equal to k.
-For a square torus network with N nodes, the algorithm uses $\lceil k\sqrt{N}/2 \rceil$ wavelengths in each fiber, which is shown to be at most two times a lower bound obtained by assuming full wavelength conversion at all nodes.
-In addition, the algorithm requires at most $\sqrt{N}-1$ lightpath rearrangements per new session request regardless of the amount of traffic k.
+Our second algorithm, for a torus topology, is an extension of a known off-line algorithm for the special case with all the k_i 's equal to k.
+For an $R \times C$ torus network with R > C nodes, our on-line algorithm uses $\lceil kR/2 \rceil$ wavelengths in each fiber, which is the same as in the off-line algorithm, and is at most two times a lower bound obtained by assuming full wavelength conversion at all nodes.
+In addition, the on-line algorithm requires at most C-1 lightpath rearrangements per new session request regardless of the amount of traffic k.
+Finally, each RWA update requires solving a bipartite matching problem whose time complexity is only O(R), which is much smaller than the time complexity $O(kCR^2)$ of the bipartite matching problem for an off-line algorithm.

-Index Terms-WDM networks, routing and wavelength assignment, graph theory.
+Index Terms- WDM networks, routing and wavelength assignment, graph theory.

-I. INTRODUCTION
+I. Introduction

 In a wavelength division multiplexed (WDM) network, the fiber bandwidth is divided into multiple frequency bands often called wavelengths.
 Using reconfigurable optical switches at the network nodes, some wavelengths can be selected at each node for termination and electronic processing, and others selected for optical bypass.
 In an all-optical network architecture, each traffic session optically bypasses electronic processing at each node on its path other than the source node and the destination node.
 One important benefit of this architecture is the cost saving resulting from using fewer and/or smaller electronic switches in the network.
-We consider all-optical networks in this paper.
+We focus our attention on all-optical networks in this paper.